Dj Iqbal

 Key tracks

-Following his initial success, Dj Iqbal became a sought-after producer and remixer, working on projects for Bollywood films and international artists.
-He launched his own label, Iqbal Productions, in the late 2000s, providing a platform for emerging talent.
-His consistent output includes the successful album series Bhangra Lounge, which further blended chill-out and world music elements, expanding his reach beyond the core Bhangra audience.
+Following his initial success, Dj Iqbal became a sought-after producer and remixer, working on projects for Bollywood films and international pop artists.
+He launched his own label, Iqbal Productions, in 2010, providing a platform for new vocalists and producers.
+His subsequent albums, including "Fusion Era" (2012) and "Worldwide" (2017), continued to explore new genres while solidifying his core audience across Europe, North America, and South Asia.